 Encourage Corn and Soybean Plant Health in 2020

 From tar spot to white mold, disease pressure in 2020 has been top of mind.
-The weather this season created prime conditions for disease development.
+The weather during the 2019 season created prime conditions for disease development.
 As a result, many growers have seen increased disease pressure in their corn and soybean fields.
 With inoculum levels expected to be high in 2020, you may already be adjusting your disease management plan.
-While you’re preparing to combat increased disease pressure next year, don’t forget to watch out for other stressors that can affect your corn and soybean plants.
+While preparing to combat increased disease pressure in the 2020 season, don’t forget to watch out for other stressors that can affect your corn and soybean plants.

 Plant health is a measurement visible through summer and fall, and is also a key indicator of what you can expect to see when the combine rolls out.
 A healthier plant means a greater chance of hitting the desired number on your yield monitor.